 All patriots in the intelligence community ought to be protesting the crucifixion of their colleague John Kiriakou, and redoubling their efforts to expose the truth of 9/11.

-Posted by Kevin Barrett on Jan 6 2013, With 0 Reads, Filed under 9/11, Editor.
+Posted by Kevin Barrett on January 6, 2013, With 13013 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.